The Four Step Brothers: Career

-In 1950, they appeared on Milton Berle's Texaco Theater, over the objections of the show's sponsor.
+In 1950, The Four Step Brothers appeared on Milton Berle's Texaco Star Theater, over the objections of the show's sponsor.
 Berle wrote in his autobiography:

-During the 1950s and 1960s, the "Brothers" appeared on The Ed Sullivan Show, the ABC variety program The Guy Mitchell Show, on Bob Hope specials, and in telecasts featuring Dean Martin and Jerry Lewis, Perry Como and Steve Allen.
+During the 1950s and 1960s, The Four Step Brothers appeared on The Ed Sullivan Show, the ABC variety program The Guy Mitchell Show, on Bob Hope specials, and in telecasts featuring Dean Martin and Jerry Lewis, Perry Como and Steve Allen.

 The Four Step Brothers became one of the longest-lasting dance groups, surviving for more than four decades into the 1960s.
+They were active as late as 1970, then performing in Reno, Nevada.